vaghdevi175/Blog-Writer/README.md

 streamlit run app.py

 ## Deploy on Streamlit Cloud
-# 1.Push your code to a GitHub repository.
+1.Push your code to a GitHub repository.

-# 2.Go to Streamlit Cloud.
+2.Go to Streamlit Cloud.

-# 3.Click “New App” and select your GitHub repo.
+3.Click “New App” and select your GitHub repo.

-# 4.In Advanced Settings, set the following environment variables:
+4.In Advanced Settings, set the following environment variables:

   OPENROUTER_API_KEY

   UNSPLASH_API_KEY

-# 5.Click Deploy!
+5.Click Deploy!

 ## How to use this:

--Enter a topic like "Artificial Intelligence" and select a tone such as "Professional".
+- Enter a topic like "Artificial Intelligence" and select a tone such as "Professional".
--Click Generate Blog to create content.
+- Click Generate Blog to create content.
--Optionally, generate related images and ask the AI questions about the blog.
+- Optionally, generate related images and ask the AI questions about the blog.
--Copy the blog or download it in .txt or .md format.
+- Copy the blog or download it in .txt or .md format.